The Middle East & North Africa

 Program Areas:

-• Commercial law regional conferences for judges from the Arabian Peninsula to share best practices and harmonize systems.
+• Commercial law regional conferences for judges from the Arabian Peninsula to share best practices and harmonize systems

-• Commercial law consultations in US and Saudi Arabia for judges to exchange judicial teaching methodologies.
+• Commercial law consultations in U.S. and Saudi Arabia for judges to exchange judicial teaching methodologies